 - Capital Gains

 If you are taking a salary via a payroll scheme then income tax and National Insurance Contributions are payable when the salary falls above the personal taxable allowance.
 These payments will be deducted at source and paid to HMRC through the company’s PAYE scheme on a monthly or quarterly basis along with the payments due for your employees.

 A dividend is a share of the company’s profits that is paid to its shareholders.
 A shareholder is any one that owns all or part of a company.
 Company directors must complete a self assessment tax return every year to declare the dividend payments that they received so that any tax due to HMRC can be calculated and paid.

 Company owners do not pay tax on any dividend income that falls within their personal allowance and just like income tax, everyone has a tax free dividend allowance too.
 This means that you only pay tax on dividends received if the total payments exceed the dividend allowance set by HMRC.
 For 2021/22 the dividend allowance is set at £2000, so only dividends above this amount are due to be taxed.

 Payment on account is an advanced payment towards your next tax bill.
 The amount due is based on a percentage of the total tax owed for the current tax year that you are filing for.
 Any one submitting a self assessment tax return should be aware that this advanced payment will increase the amount of money that you will need to set aside to settle your personal tax bill.

-Related Questions: Do I Need An Accountant?Most limited companies will have an accountant to manage their payroll, accounting records, employee and personal tax payments, but this isn’t a requirement.
 Ultimately, the decision on whether to hire an accountant or not is yours.
 This will likely depend on how comfortable you are meeting the reporting needs of HMRC on top of your day job.
 Like any business decision it’s important to weigh up the cost of hiring an accountant vs the benefit they offer.
-Due to the accurate and extensive records that you are legally required to keep as a limited company owner and the time this can take, you may decide that hiring an accountant would be beneficial.
-Accountants can speak to HMRC on your behalf so if you’re looking to save time, enjoy the benefits of tax efficiency and ensure employee pay is handled correctly then you may find it easier to outsource your accounting needs to a qualified accountant.

 The specific amount of tax your limited company and the directors within them will pay will depend entirely on the size of business turnover, profits, expenses and number of staff on payroll.
 The amount of tax owed can be reduced if you are smart about the amount of salary and dividend payments that directors take from the business but it’s important to ensure that you stay on top of your tax obligations whilst remaining tax efficient, which is where a qualified accountant comes into their own.